pinksharkapps/deep/README.md

 * AR

-Project consistc of 5 mini-games with one common topic of traffic rules for kids.
+Project consists of 5 mini-games with one common topic of traffic rules for kids.

 Audience: kids 5 +